Stock events for Tronox Holdings Plc (TROX)

 TROX’s Geographic footprint

-Tronox has a global presence with operations spanning six continents and approximately 6,500 employees.
-The company's mining and processing assets are located in Australia, South Africa, and the United States.
-Pigment production facilities are situated in the United States, the Netherlands, Western Australia, Brazil, the United Kingdom, France, China, and the Kingdom of Saudi Arabia (KSA).
-Europe, the Middle East, and Africa collectively contribute a significant portion of Tronox's revenue.
+Tronox Holdings Plc has a global presence with operations spanning six continents.
+The company has mining and processing operations in Australia, South Africa, and the United States.
+Its pigment production facilities are located in the United States, the Netherlands, Western Australia, Brazil, and the United Kingdom.
+Tronox operates nine TiO2 pigment plants, six mineral sands mines, and five upgrading facilities globally.
+Europe, the Middle East, and Africa collectively contribute a significant portion of the company's revenue.

 TROX Corporate Image Assessment